First Army Best Warrior Competition

-Staff Sgt.
-Jacob Siggers, a best warrior competitor from 177th Armored Brigade, First Army Division East, First United States Army, performs a functions check on an M2 browning machine gun during the weapons station of the First U.S. Army best warrior competition, April 22, 2021, at Fort McCoy, Wis.
+Sgt.
+1st Class Ronald Roden, a best warrior competitor from 188th Infantry Brigade, First Army Division East, First United States Army, right, begins to simulate clearing an M240B machine gun prior to dissembling the weapon while Sgt.
+1st Class Ronald Bostick, a weapons station judge, left, observes, during the weapons station of the First U.S. Army best warrior competition, April 22, 2021, at Fort McCoy, Wis.
 The winner of the competition will compete in the U.S. Army Forces Command best warrior competition.
 (U.S. Army photo by Staff Sgt.
 Ryan Rayno)

 |Date Taken: